 Did he just say that?

 “I’m not going to hurt you,” I say as my eyes glide over his toned form.
 I can’t help myself.
 He’s so damn cute.
-“I found the card on the floor in the hall.
+“I found your keycard on the floor in the hall.
 I planned to knock on the door and return it, but then the paparazzi found me and I made the snap decision to escape them by coming in.
 I was going to ask if I could hide out for a couple of hours until they give up looking for me.
-That’s all.
+That’s all.”